viditpawar0/sb-backend-dev-stack/README.md

 # Study Buddy Backend API - Development stack build
+This is a self-contained compose application orchestrating the whole back-end stack of the `Study Buddy` application in development mode which is meant for front-end integration purposes.

+---

 ### To run this application localy in dev mode, run this command in terminal:-